ROZALIYA0206/whitepaper/technical.md

 # 2. Hybrid Consensus Algorithm

-#### Proof of Authority / Proof of Stake Model
+#### Proof-of-Authority / Proof-of-Stake Model

-The Proof of Authority model provides one of the highest levels of security as an attacker with unwanted connection or hacked authority can not overwhelm the entire network potentially reverting or disrupting all transactions.
+The Proof-of-Authority model provides one of the highest levels of security, as an attacker with unwanted connection or hacked authority can not overwhelm the entire network by potentially reverting or disrupting all transactions.
 By initially allowing a trusted set of individuals to validate blocks, we dramatically lower the risk of malicious nodes trying to alter the chain with false information.

 Benefits of the Rublix Consensus Model:

 ```
 1. Lower transaction fees
-2. Energy efficent
+2. More energy efficient
-3. More secure than traditional PoW protocols
+3. More secure than traditional Proof-of-Work protocols
-4. Incredible scalability
+4. Substantially higher scalability
 ```

 We anticipate validators to be invite only.
 To start the chain, we will assign 20 internal validators to secure the network.